-The participants concurred with the selection of components for the infrastructure development for Yatri Nivas, Alangudi.

-They also suggested the need for maintenance of the new components to be introduced need to be taken care by the line department with full participation with the local community.
-The local educated men/women at the age group of 15-35 with minimum qualification of Degree or 10+2 could be selected by the line Department for providing the need-based skill development for guides and volunteers and securities.

-The local community members especially self-help groups could be given the entrepreneur training to manage the souvenir and mini restaurants to provide assistance to the tourists.

-The local community members are willing to take up training on the major components related to environmental enhancement so as to monitor "activities and its follow up" in the future.
+The participants concurred with the selection of components for the infrastructure development for Ramanujars birth place at Sriperumbadur.
+They also suggested the maintenance of the new components to be introduced need to be taken care by the line department with full participation with the local community.
+The local educated man/women at the age group of 15-35 with minimum qualification of Degree or 10+2 could be selected by the line Department for providing the need based skill development for guides and volunteers and securities.
+They also suggested that the local community members specially self help groups could be given the entrepreneur training to manage the souvenir and mini restaurants to provide assistance to the Tourists.
+The local community members are willing to take up training on the major components related to environmental enhancement so as to monitor in the future.
 Drinking water facility with treatment and adequate toilet facilities to be given priority.
 While laying road the present component of cement road could be replaced by the latest technology of paver blocks.
-Waste collection, segregation and final disposal need to be planned and implemented.